R-Santev/core-contracts/docs/ValidatorSet/ValidatorSet.md

 function MAX_COMMISSION() external view returns (uint256)
 ```

-A constant for the maximum comission
+A constant for the maximum comission a validator can receive from the delegator&#39;s rewards